jrzech/pediatric-fracture/README.md

 # pediatric-fracture

+This repo contains training code and model weights used in the paper [Artificial intelligence to identify fractures on pediatric and young adult upper extremity radiographs](https://pubmed.ncbi.nlm.nih.gov/37740031/) previously published in Pediatric Radiology.

 Two directories in this repo correspond to two different modeling approaches.

 (1) cnn: weakly-supervised EfficientNetV2-S. Create environment to run this code in conda (assumes you have already installed Anaconda / Miniconda):